alex-mikhala/iOS-Curriculum/Workshop 1/Alex Edit.md

 ### Using `var`

-Using the `let` keyword allows us to create constant variables, but what if we want to change the distance so that instead of the Earth, we wanted to know Mercury's orbit?
+Using the `let` keyword allows us to create constant variables, but what if we want to change the distance so that instead of the Earth, we calculate Mercury's orbit?

-Add these two lines below our code to calculate the Earth's orbit:
+Add these two lines below our code to calculate Mercury's orbit:

 ``` swift
 distance = 57_910_000.0    // 57.91 million km